 A triple top is a bearish reversal chart pattern used in technical analysis to signal the end of an uptrend and the beginning of a downtrend (Investopedia, 2024).
 It consists of three successive peaks of roughly equal height, with two intervening troughs.
 The pattern signals that the buying pressure, which has driven the price up, is losing momentum and sellers are starting to take control.

-This pattern particularly important because it gives traders an early warning to take profits or prepare for a short position, whether they’re trading forex, stocks, or crypto.
+This pattern is particularly important because it gives traders an early warning to take profits or prepare for a short position, whether they’re trading forex, stocks, or crypto.

 2. Structure and Characteristics